gsbdarc/intermediate_yens_2024/docs/1_slurm.md

 title: 1.
 Yen-Slurm Cluster
 layout: page
 nav_order: 1
-updateDate: 2024-08-29
+updateDate: 2024-09-18
 ---

 # {{ page.title }}

-Today we will be working with the scheduled Yens.
+In this session, we will be working with the scheduled Yens.

 The `yen-slurm` is a computing cluster designed to give researchers the ability to run computations that require a large amount of resources without leaving the environment and filesystem of the interactive Yens.